 If you’d like to book an initial consultation or want to have an informal chat about my services, please email me firstname.lastname@example.org or give me a call on 07544094617.
 I’ll be back in touch within 24 hours.

 Just remember that because of what I do I am not always able to answer.
 Please leave a message or text with your name, number and a good time to speak and I will get back to you as soon I can.

-I work from two comfortable locations, conveniently located close to a number of bus routes.
+I work from a comfortable location, conveniently located close to a number of bus routes.

-There are a number of free parking spaces within 50 yards of each building, with on street parking outside of the Stanlaw Abbey Business Centre.
+There are a number of free parking spaces within 50 yards of the building, with on street parking outside of the Stanlaw Abbey Business Centre.